-Name of Course: English Composition II Sending Site: Colby Community College Cloud County Community College Name of Instructor: Robbyn Lamb, Rachel Ohmes Grade Level: 12 Pre-requisites: English IV/Composition I Course Content : This class is offered as a continuation of the fall Composition I class.
-The composition portion focuses on writing with a purpose so that the student will become proficient at selecting, researching, and writing about a topic for an extended paper.
+Name of Course: English Composition II Sending Site: Colby Community College

+Cloud County Community College

+Name of Instructor: Robbyn Lamb, Nicholas Cady Grade Level: 12\ with a purpose so that the student will become proficient at selecting, researching, and writing about a topic for an extended paper.
 Considerable time is devoted to developing the type of research papers the students will be required to write in college.
-The literature portion deals primarily with important British writers such as Malory, Shakespeare Byron, Keats, Shelley, Joyce, Bacon, and others.
-Tuition is collected during enrollment, but no additional books beyond those used in Composition I are required.
+The literature portion deals primarily with important British writers such as Malory, Shakespeare, Purpor Kents, Shelley, Jayon, Bason, and others.
+Tuition is collected during enrollment, but no additional books.